tickBit/Amiga-Demo-DoA/README.md

 This is my first bigger Amiga coding project for a long time..
 So..
 Forgive..
 The code is quite messy..

 I have included also an Amiga executable file (195208 bytes) in case the compiling fails from some reason..
+Some parts of the demo can be skipped with the left mousebutton.

 # Amiga system needed